-All students are invited to explore their academic and personal growth through mentoring, multicultural and LGBTQA programs, and campus-wide initiatives designed to instill a respect for diversity.
+All students are invited to explore their academic and personal growth through mentoring, multicultural and LGBTQIA programs, and campus-wide initiatives designed to instill a respect for diversity.

 About 40 percent of NAU freshmen will become first in their families to earn a four-year college degree.
 Discover a range of specialized programs and resources that help these students be successful in college.